-9.4 At 1 April 2013 there were planning permissions granted for 4,304 dwellings across the Stroud District some of which are under construction but others have not yet been started; this represents over 10 years of housing supply.
+9.6 The report on the Residential Commitments in Stroud District at 1 April 2013 shows that there were planning permissions granted for 4,304 dwellings across the Stroud District some of which were under construction but others had not then been started; this represents over 10 years of housing supply.
 There is therefore no shortage of planning permissions.
 The problem is mainly one of financial considerations for the construction industry and the level of demand in the housing market during these difficult economic times.
+It is still early days yet to judge whether the economic recovery is going to be sustained in the long term.

-9.5 There is therefore no real need for the 150 dwellings now being applied for.
+9.7 There is therefore no real need for the 150 dwellings now being applied for.